utilitariant/genetics-notes/content/BZ350 Content/Problem Set 14.md

 >  because

 ---
-# Question 5
+# 5
 <strong>In molecular biology, what is the primary purpose of using the _lacZ_ coding region as a "reporter" gene in experimental studies?</strong>

-1. [ ] To encode a protein that directly enhances the stability of target mRNA molecules.
+- [ ] To encode a protein that directly enhances the stability of target mRNA molecules.

-2. [ ] To inhibit the transcription of neighboring genes, ensuring tight control of gene expression during experiments.
+- [ ] To inhibit the transcription of neighboring genes, ensuring tight control of gene expression during experiments.

-3. [ ] To provide a measurable and easily detectable output that reflects the activity of a specific promoter, enhancer, or gene regulatory element.
+- [ ] To provide a measurable and easily detectable output that reflects the activity of a specific promoter, enhancer, or gene regulatory element.

-4. [ ] To produce a high level of protein from any prokaryotic or eukaryotic gene.
+- [ ] To produce a high level of protein from any prokaryotic or eukaryotic gene.

 >[!check]- Answer...
 >  3.  *To provide a measurable and easily detectable output that reflects the activity of a specific promoter, enhancer, or gene regulatory element.*